EdgarMataM/EdgarMataM/README.md

 <details>
   <summary>🌏 global</summary>
 <div>
-<h2 align="center"> Wanna learn more something about me? :sassy_man: </h2>
+<h2 align="center"> :sassy_man: Wanna learn more something about me?  </h2>
 </div>
-- :school: I
+- :school: I am an engineering physicist, graduated by the University of Guanajuato.
-- :trophy: R
+- :trophy: I was awarded of the program "Exportation talent" in the academic excellence modality, I graduated from my bachelor's degree with academic excelence, and I represented my high school in an oratory contest organized by the National Association of Superior Education Universities and Institutions.
 - :student: I
 - :thinking: ****
 - 👉 How to reach me ****